tmfarrell/tmfarrell.github.io/about.md

 <!--
 If I was in the manner of giving a name to this <strike>blog</strike>
 set of writings, it might be called "of measure and machine".
-Or just as easily "portraits by an (bio)engineer as a young man".
-Or probably some other equally arbitrary/gratuitous set of strings, meant to rapture souls and convey intelligent coolness.
+Or just as easily "portraits by an engineer (bioengineer) as a young man".
+Or probably some other equally gratuitous set of strings, meant to rapture souls and convey some intelligent sort of coolness.
 Ado, I'm not.
 You'll have to take this/ these for exactly what's written, not what's advertised.
 -->